Skip to main content

 The 2023 Update (ESHRE/Monash)

-The international 2023 guideline (ESHRE + Monash University) confirms the 4 phenotypes while adding two important updates: (1) AMH can replace pelvic ultrasound as the third criterion; (2) specific pediatric criteria exist for adolescents (Monash 2023 pediatric chapter).
+The international 2023 guideline (ESHRE + Monash University) confirms the 4 phenotypes while adding two key updates: (1) AMH can replace pelvic ultrasound as the third criterion; (2) specific pediatric criteria exist for adolescents.
 Source: Teede et al., Nature Medicine 2023.

-For more information on each criterion: What is PMOS? · AMH test and PCOS · Insulin resistance
+For more information on each criterion: The 4 PMOS phenotypes explained · What is PMOS? · AMH test and PCOS · Insulin resistance in PCOS

 Frequently Asked Questions